edward-reehorst/On_RED/README.txt

 Denoising: Clarifications and New Interpretations" by Reehorst, Schniter https://arxiv.org/abs/1806.02296v2

-In order to recreate figures 1-4 and tables 1-3 run the corresponding script. figure_2.m and tables.m work with multiple denoisers.
-To change the denoiser used, change the value of the "denoiser" variable within the script file.
+This code can be used to recreate tables 1-3 and figures 1-9.
+The figures and tables can be reproduced by their corresponding script: tables 1-3      tables.m (change value of denoiser for the different
+                denoisers)
+figure 1:       cost_vs_fp_error.m
+figure 2:       RED_cost_visualization.m (change value of denoiser for the
+                different denoisers)
+figure 3:       ADMM_iteration_test.m
+figure 4-6:     algorithm_comparison.m (denoiser set to 'TNRD') figure 7-9:     algorithm_comparison.m (denoiser set to 'DWT')

+This code uses several third-party code libraries.
+Directions on use and links to the original code can be found below.

 Using DnCNN:
 DnCNN works much faster with matconvnet (http://www.vlfeat.org/matconvnet/)